kessler/pickpick/README.md

 # Experiments Engine

-An engine for running a/b tests (aka experiments)
+A/B testing engine (aka experiments)

 - An experiement is composed of variations
 - Each variation can have an arbitraty integer weight